In September 2021, One Planet Abingdon launched a new Climate Emergency Centre in the café under the Abingdon Museum.

-The Climate Emergency Centre aims to bring the community together and promote the circular economy – to reuse, share, repair, remanufacture and recycle – creating a closed-loop system that minimises waste and pollution.
+The centre aims to bring the community together and promote the circular economy – to reuse, share, repair, remanufacture and recycle – creating a closed-loop system that minimises waste and pollution.
 For example, people will be able to take part in repair cafes, mending workshops, clothing and plant swaps, accessing product samples from local refill shops, bike repairs, pop-up sessions with other sustainability groups, and exhibitions.

 Food and sustainability will be addressed by promoting local food growing, sharing food crops, holding zero food waste workshops, apple pressing and jam making.